ssen280/DevOps-Project/CONFIGURING INGRESS FOR TLS || CREATING OWN ALERT RULES ON PROMETHEUS || CERT MANAGER || RUNNING MICRO-SERVICES & MONITORING MICRO-SERVICES ON PROMETHEUS/Implementation_steps.md

 1. **We will create our own custom alert rules : In below screenshot we can see below rule format, we will use it to create our own alert rules.**

 <img width="1723" alt="Screenshot 2023-01-02 at 12 24 13 AM" src="https://user-images.githubusercontent.com/105562242/210181743-e043c673-afe7-4558-bb01-9d904cd06fbc.png">

+2. **We will create custom rules to monitor our EKS resources, We will use PromQL(Prometheus Query Language)which prometheus use, to make our alert rules**

+    * When pods will restart 5 times, it will generate alerts
+    * when CPU utilization is reach certain level, it will generate alerts